da-zar/ROCket/README.md

 ```

 It is not necessary to use an aggregated dataset.
 It’s also possible to
-have each single observation in a separate row – then the `positives`
+have each single observation in a separate row – in this case the
-argument would be the regular indicator (numeric vector is required) for
+`positives` argument is the regular indicator (a numeric vector is
-positive observations and the `totals` argument would not be needed
+required) for positive observations and the `totals` argument is not
-(default is 1).
+needed anymore (default is 1).

 You can print the object, to get some information about the content, or
 plot it: